DRESS FOR SUCCESS

 Main Findings

-These are the key findings from the user research I conducted.
+These are the key findings from the user research conducted.
 While I reviewed findings from the heuristic evaluation and competitive analysis, my primary contributions were conducting user interviews and leading usability testing with participants.

 Analysis